If you’re over 40 years old and want to dress better than most 20-somethings, this post is for you!

 He’s been documenting real style “in the wild” on the streets of NYC and around the world on his blog for years, and he’s become pretty famous for his work.

-But his own style is pretty remarkable too, which is dually impressive since he stands well below average height.
-How tall is Scott Schuman?
-I’m not exactly sure, but probably somewhere in the 5’3″ to 5’5″ range.
+But his own style is pretty remarkable too, which is dually impressive since he stands well below average height (probably somewhere in the 5’3″ to 5’5″ range).

 Scott’s style is mature and understated.
 His color palette is simple and relatively neutral, and his clothes fit properly.
 What else do you need?